theory/pgenv/README.md

 ### pgenv build

 Downloads and builds the specified version of PostgreSQL and its contrib modules, as far back as 8.0.
-PostgreSQL versions 8.0 and 8.1 will be patched before building.
+It is possible to instrument the build process to patch the source tree, see the section on patching later on.
 If the version is already built, it will not be rebuilt; use `clear` to remove an existing version before building it again.

     $ pgenv build 10.3